bitcoinerlab/descriptors/README.md

 Here, `index` is the `inputIndex` obtained from the `updatePsbt()` method and `psbt` is an instance of a bitcoinjs-lib `Psbt` object.

+For more information, refer to the following resources:

+- [Guides](https://bitcoinerlab.com/guides): Comprehensive explanations and playgrounds to help you learn how to use the module.
+- [Stack Exchange answer](https://bitcoin.stackexchange.com/a/118036/89665): Focused explanation on the constructor, specifically the `signersPubKeys` parameter, and the usage of `updatePsbt`, `finalizePsbt`, `getAddress`, and `getScriptPubKey`.
+- [Integration tests](https://github.com/bitcoinerlab/descriptors/tree/main/test/integration): Well-commented code examples showcasing the usage of all functions in the module.
+- [Documentation](#documentation): Auto-generated documentation from the source code, providing detailed information about the library and its methods.

 ### keyExpressions and scriptExpressions

-This library includes a set of function helpers that facilitate the generation of the `expression` parameter in the constructor of the `Descriptor` class.
+This library also includes a set of function helpers that facilitate the generation of the `expression` parameter in the constructor of the `Descriptor` class.
 These helpers are located under the `scriptExpressions` module, which can be imported using the following statement:

 ```javascript
 import { scriptExpressions } from '@bitcoinerlab/descriptors';